- Created on the 12 March, 2017.

 Interleukin-1 beta (IL-1β or IL-1b) has been strongly implicated in the pathogenesis of osteoporosis and high bone turnover, it is a potent stimulator of bone resorption.
 Early researchers even called IL-1 beta endogenous pyrogen since it was able to induce fever and contributed to the wasting of muscles (PIF or proteolysis inducing factor).
 Low levels of IL-1 beta have been reported in normal serum and IL-1 inhibitors that vary only in their degree of glycosylation have been described to bind to the IL-1 receptor.
 These inhibitors are structurally more similar to IL-1 beta and have been thought to play vital roles in regulating the action of IL-1 beta.

-The minimum detection sensitivity level of interleukin-1 beta (IL-1β, IL-1b) using this human interleukin-1 beta ELISA kit was approximately 0.15 pg/ml.
-The dynamic assay range for this kit is 3.9 – 250 pg/ml.
+The minimum detection sensitivity level of IL-1 beta (IL-1β, IL-1b) using current human interleukin-1 beta ELISA kit was approximately 0.15 pg/ml.
+The dynamic range for this assay is 3.9 – 250 pg/ml.

 - Effect of interleukin 1β inhibition in cardiovascular disease.
 Curr Opin Lipidol.
 (2012) 23 (6): 548-53.
 Review.
 Qamar A. and Rader D.J.